 Section 5052.
-The deletion of 5250 (f) is necessary to align with changes proposed in 5231 prohibiting the allocation of bonds to projects that are not scheduled for a tax credit award.
+The deletion of section 5052 (f) is necessary to align with changes proposed in section 5231 prohibiting the allocation of bonds to projects that are not scheduled for a tax credit award.

 Section 5054.
-Additions to this section are to clarify the requirement of a fee for the review of applications to retain a Difficult Development Area/Qualified Census Tract (DDA/QCT) designation.
-This fee is not new, but instead being listed separately to avoid confusion.
-Deletions in this section are to remove over specificity with regards to fee payment and offer flexibility to staff to implement more technologically relevant payment methods in the future, and re-number due to the addition of (c).
+Additions to this section are to clarify the requirement of the submission of a reasonable fee for the review of applications to retain a Difficult Development Area/Qualified Census Tract (DDA/QCT) designation.
+This fee is not new, but instead is being listed separately to avoid confusion.
+Deletions in this section are to remove over-specificity with regards to fee payment and offer flexibility to staff to implement more technologically relevant payment methods in the future.

 Section 5100.
 The deletion in this section streamlines the process of assigning expiration dates.
 By delegating the authority to the Executive Director instead of random drawing, expiration dates can be thoughtfully spread between issuers and align with tax credit deadlines.
 The addition to this section allows for a third issuance deadline should a majority of the year's available allocation be assigned in a single round.
-In this case, it will be extremely difficult for lenders, investors, title companies, bond counsel and other practitioners to close the financing on such a high volume of transactions.
-Adding a third expiration date in such a situation will help alleviate this pressure and increase likelihood of successful bond closures.
+In this case, it will be extremely difficult for lenders, investors, title companies, bond counsel, and other practitioners to close the financing on such a high volume of transactions.
+Adding a third expiration date in such a situation will help alleviate this pressure and increase the likelihood of successful bond closures.

 Section 5105.
-The addition to the section clarifies that it is the issuance deadline that expires, not the Allocation.
-It also clarifies that bond allocation authority that subsequently is not fully utilized be treated differently depending on whether the allocation is a reversion of current year allocation or a carryforward of prior year allocation.
+The addition to the section clarifies that allocations that expire are treated differently depending on whether the allocation is a reversion or a carryforward.

 Section 5133.
-26 U.S. Code § 146 (f)3 (A) and (B) describes how bond issuers must retain and apply carryforward allocation of a state's volume cap.
-This change addresses how CDLAC applies that carryforward in addition to but in accordance with those rules.
-During times of over subscription, it is important to ensure prior year carryforward is applied to projects in a fair and consistent manner, that does not circumvent the competitive ranking process.
+26 U.S. Code § 146 (f) (3) describes how bond issuers must retain and apply carryforward allocation of a state's volume cap.
+This change addresses how CDLAC applies that carryforward.
+During times of oversubscription, it is important to ensure prior year carryforward is applied to projects in a fair and consistent manner that does not circumvent the competitive ranking process.
 This provision would adjust the procedure by which CDLAC would allow the application of carryforward allocation to newly funded projects in a targeted and intentional manner.
-This will allow the Committee to ensure net effect of the carryforward further progresses the housing goals of the State.
+This will allow the CDLAC to ensure the net effect of the carryforward further progresses the housing goals of the State.

 Section 5144.
-This change is further clarifying the correct reference material and removing requirement that does not align with that manual and the current process and requirements.
+This change is further clarifying the correct reference material and removing additional unnecessary requirements that do not align with that manual.

 Section 5146.
-This addition gives the Committee authority to disqualify an application if the parties involved have a documented history of violating fair housing laws, further protecting the scarce resources of the State.
+This addition gives CDLAC authority to disqualify an application if the parties involved have a documented history of violating fair housing laws.